amisha-gohad/M3_GroupNo30/Project2/1_Requirements/Readme.md

 ## INTRODUCTION
  This project is a BiCom system.
- A BiCom system is the extention of the unidirectional RKE to bidirectional RKE system Its Identifying feature would be displayed by led signaling.
+ A BiCom system is the extension of the unidirectional RKE to bidirectional RKE system Its Identifying feature would be displayed by led signaling.
  This system is operated by broadcasting radio waves.
 <br/>